Application Instructions for Undergraduate Admission

 The application deadline for the spring semester is December 1.

-Essays are required from all applicants for admission.
 Please provide a written essay of between 250 and 500 words.
 Use this opportunity to tell us something about yourself that would not be reflected on your transcript, in your grades, or academic coursework.
 The topic is your choice.
 However, you may want to write on a topic such as an experience you have had that has influenced who you are; a figure in your life who you admire and why; or a current issue that is particularly important to you and how it affects your life.
 This essay will help Monmouth become more familiar with you, so please write on a topic that is important to your experience.
 NURSING APPLICANTS: Please explain why you are interested in pursuing a degree in nursing.

 Letters of Recommendation